 Primary Outcome Measures:

-Dietary Supplement: Energy restricted Ketogenic Diet (ERKD) (Metabolic Nutritional Therapy)
+Other: Energy restricted Ketogenic Diet (ERKD) (Metabolic Nutritional Therapy)

-Other Name: Ketocal (Nutricia)
+Other Name: Ketogenic diet

 Summary: The current standard of care for glioblastoma multiforme (GBM), the most common primary brain tumor in adults, includes surgical resection, radiation and chemotherapy.
 Survival rarely exceeds 18 months.
 The investigators propose to test the hypothesis that brain tumor cells are unable to utilize ketones as a source of energy when deprived of glucose, due to mitochondrial dysfunction, whereas normal glia and neurons can survive this metabolic stress.
 A nutritionally adequate but energy restricted, ketogenic diet (ERKD) to deprive brain tumors of energy and resulting in death of glioma cells is promising.
 ERKD-based therapy to manage brain cancer is both biologically plausible and supported by data in animal models.
-A multidisciplinary team of oncologists, registered dietitians, and physiologists will implement an ERKD therapy in two (2) GBM subjects for an 8 week, phase 1 clinical trial.
-After receiving standard medical care for GBM including biopsy or tumor excision, ERKD therapy will be initiated for subjects during a one week inpatient admission to Sparrow Hospital and supervised by registered dietitians experienced in implementing this therapy.The objective of this trial is to determine whether the ERKD causes altered glucose metabolism in gliomas and decreases tumor size in individuals with GBM as measured by positron emission tomography/ computed tomography in the Department of Radiology at MSU.
+A multidisciplinary team of oncologists, registered dietitians, and physiologists will implement an ERKD therapy in newly diagnosed GBM subjects.
+After initial maximal tumor excision, ERKD therapy will be initiated for subjects during a one week inpatient admission to Sparrow Hospital or as a local outpatient and supervised by registered dietitians experienced in implementing this therapy.The ERKD will continue as adjunctive therapy along with radiation therapy and standard of care chemotherapy.
+The supervised ERKD will continue for an additional 6 weeks after completion of radiation therapy along with the standard of care chemotherapy.
+The objective of this trial is to determine whether the ERKD decreases tumor size or results in no recurrence in individuals with GBM as measured by serial MRI imaging.
 Enzymes and signaling pathways that regulate metabolism and cell growth will be assessed in initial and post-ERKD tumors using standard biochemical approaches.